taverntesting/tavern/docs/source/basics.md

 Sometimes there are situations where you need to directly include a block of JSON, such as a list, rather than just one value.
-To do this, there is a `!force_format_include` tag which will include whatever variable is being referenced in the format block rather than coercing it to a string.
+To do this, there is a `!force_original_structure` tag which will include whatever variable is being referenced in the format block rather than coercing it to a string.

 For example, if we have an API that will return a list of users on a GET and